 The pre-tribulation view places the rapture before any of the events of the seals, trumpets, and bowls of Revelation.
-This view says that the entirety of the seals, trumpets, and bowls (and, therefore, the entire 7 years of Daniel’s 70th week) is the wrath of God, and that Christians will not be present during any of it (1 Thessalonians 5:9).
-The pre-tribulation view looks to Revelation 4:1 where the apostle John, who they say represents the church, is called up to heaven.
-In the next fifteen chapters (Rev. 4-18), John (and therefore the church) looks down on earth as the events of the seals, trumpets, and bowls unfold.
-They point out that the word “church” does not appear again until chapter 19 where it is pictured as a bride, beautifully adorned for her husband, which then returns to earth with the Bridegroom.
+This view says that the entirety of the seals, trumpets, and bowls (and, therefore, the entire 7 years of Daniel’s 70th week) is the Wrath of God, and that Christians will not be present during any of it, because 1 Thessalonians 5:9 says, “…God hath not appointed us to wrath…” The pre-trib view looks to Revelation 4:1 where the apostle John, who it says represents the church, is called up to heaven.
+In chapters 4-18, John (and therefore the church) looks down on earth as the events of the seals, trumpets, and bowls unfold.
+This view points out that the word “church” does not appear again until chapter 19 where it is pictured as a bride, beautifully adorned for her husband, which then returns to earth to be with the Bridegroom.

-The mid-tribulation view divides the 70th week of Daniel into two sections- the Great Tribulation and the Wrath of God.
+The mid-tribulation view divides the 70th week of Daniel into two sections- the Great Tribulation and the Wrath of God (or the wrath of Satan, and the wrath of God).
 This view places the rapture after the sixth seal, but before the 7 trumpets and 7 bowls.
 Revelation 6:12-17 speaks of a cosmic chaos, after the opening of the sixth seal, during which time the unbelievers declare, “…the great day of his wrath is come; and who shall be able to stand?”
 Revelation 7:1-9 then tells of the “sealing” of the servants of God, after which a great multitude is seen in heaven.

-The mid-tribulation view looks to 2 Thessalonians 2:1-4 which says the rapture will not occur until after the Antichrist is revealed.
+The mid-trib view looks to 2 Thessalonians 2:1-4 which says the rapture will not occur until after the Antichrist is revealed.
 This event, which Jesus calls the abomination of desolation (Matthew 24:15), occurs around mid-point of Daniel’s 70th week (Daniel 9:27).
-The mid-tribulation view generally says that the Wrath of God will begin ½ to ¾ of the way through the 7 year period, and that Christians will miss the most intense part of the Great Tribulation.
+The mid-tribulation view generally says that the Wrath of God will begin about ½ way through the 7 year period, and that Christians will miss the most intense part of the Great Tribulation.

 The post-tribulation view, like the mid-tribulation and pre-wrath views, also places the rapture after the sixth seal.
 This view differs, however, in that it generally views the seals, trumpets, and bowls as running simultaneously rather than concurrent.
-Therefore, the post-tribulation view also places the rapture after the sixth trumpet and (usually) after the sixth bowl, and at the end of Daniel’s 70th week.
+Therefore, the post-trib view places the rapture also after the sixth trumpet, and (usually) after the sixth bowl, and at the end of Daniel’s 70th week.
 Placing the rapture after the bowls of God’s wrath means that Christians will not be raptured until after the wrath of God is poured out on unbelievers.
-The post-tribulation view holds that the rapture and the return of Jesus are one event.
+The post-tribulation view also holds that the rapture and the return of Jesus are one event.